Eduvie Ikoba

-Eduvie Marho Ikoba (born October 26, 1997) is an American professional soccer player who plays as a forward for the Liga Portugal 2 club Académico de Viseu.
+Eduvie Marho Ikoba (born October 26, 1997) is an American professional soccer player who plays as a forward for Zemun in the Serbian SuperLiga.

 Career

 Early career

 Ikoba played four years of college soccer at Dartmouth College between 2015 and 2018, where he scored 17 goals and tallied 8 assists in 62 appearances.

 While at college, Ikoba also appeared for USL PDL side Black Rock FC in 2018, where he made a single appearance.

 Professional

 On January 14, 2019, Ikoba was selected 63rd overall in the 2019 MLS SuperDraft by FC Dallas.
 However, he was released by the club without earning a contract.

 In July 2019, Ikoba signed for Hungarian NB I side ZTE.

 On July 13, 2020, Ikoba moved to Fortuna Liga side AS Trenčín on a three-year deal.

 In the summer of 2022, Ikoba returned to ZTE.
 On January 23, 2023, he renewed his contract with the Hungarian club until 2025.

 On September 1, 2023, Ikoba signed a three-year contract with Liga Portugal 2 side Académico de Viseu.

 On January 11, 2024, Ikoba was loaned out to K League 2 club Seoul E-Land FC until the end of the 2024 season, with the deal including an option-to-buy.
 On September 9, 2024, Ikoba returned to Slovakia and joined Zemplín Michalovce on a season-long loan.

+On 21 January 2026, Ikoba permanently left Académico de Viseu, returning to Hungary, joining Nemzeti Bajnokság I club Kazincbarcika.